 Bio

-I am a Professor at the Department of Humanities and Social Sciences, and Associated Faculty at the Educational Technology Services Centre at Indian Institute of Technology Delhi.
+I am a Professor at the Department of Humanities and Social Sciences, Indian Institute of Technology Delhi .
 I was formerly a Fellow at the Indian Institute of Advanced Study, Shimla.
-I am the author of A History of the Jana Natya Manch: Plays For the People and Freedom from Profit: Eschewing Copyright in Resistance Art.
-I have also joined Indian Institute of Technology Jodhpur as an Adjunct Professor to the Interdisciplinary Research Platform in the Digital Humanities for the year 2020-21.
+I am the author of A History of the Jana Natya Manch: Plays For the People, Freedom from Profit: Eschewing Copyright in Resistance Art and an annotated translation of Bijon Bhattacharya’s Nabanna (with a critical introduction).

 My research interests include: Digital Humanities; Performance and Theatre Studies; Authorship; Copyright and Intellectual Property; Political Communication